The quest for the best ice hockey player in the world

 “The Flower” Guy Lafleur was a right winger who began his career with the Montreal Canadiens in 1971.
 Lafleur is one of the greatest NHL players of all time and was the first overall pick in the 1971 NHL Draft.
 He stayed with the Canadiens until 1985 when he requested a trade due to severe disagreements with head coach Jacques Lemaire.
 After his request was denied by the general manager, Lafleur retired.
 He returned briefly to the NHL in 1988, playing for the New York Rangers and Quebec Nordiques.

 Lafleur had an illustrious career, winning 5 Stanley Cups.
-He thrice won the Art Ross Trophy and twice the Hart Memorial Trophy.
+He won the Art Ross Trophy three times and the Hart Memorial Trophy two times.
 Lafleur also earned the Lester B. Pearson Award and Conn Smythe Trophy, while being named to the NHL All-Star Team six times.
 He was the first player to score 50 goals and 100 points in six consecutive seasons, solidifying his place among the greatest NHL players of all time.
+Lafleur’s exceptional skills and achievements have led many to consider him one of the best ice hockey players in the world.

 In 1988, he was inducted into the Hockey Hall of Fame.
 He was recognized as one of the NHL’s 100 greatest players in history in 2017 and received the Order of Hockey in Canada in 2022.
 Unfortunately, Lafleur passed away in April shortly after receiving this honor.